Healthy Living Grant Program

 Organizations that received grants designed projects to meet the needs of their local communities.

-Learn more about this year's grant recipients.
+Learn more about last year's grant recipients.

 Promoting and establishing healthy behaviors for younger people is more effective, and often easier, than efforts to change unhealthy behaviors already established in adults.